SylvainJunca/robofriends/README.md

 - The app is Responsive design
 - You can search for a robot
-- The search shows dynamicaly all the result possible based on what you type
+- The search shows dynamically all the possible results based on what you type